nbeversl/urtext_docs/README.md

+Urtext Documentation

-Version: 0.2.0-alpha
+Version: 0.1.5-alpha
 License: GNU General Public License 3.0

 # Using this document

 This is a documentation of Urtext, written in Urtext.
-It is an Urtext project that can be open, browsed and edited in the Urtext implementations described below, to try out the features described.
-It also exports dynamically to Markdown, so that the README.MD file in this folder is always up to date.
-The documentation can also be read on the web.
-If you have not yet installed an Urtext implementation, it will be easier to use the README.MD file to get started.
-See the section on setup.
+It can be used in an Urtext implementation to try out the features described.
+If you're reading this on Github, the README.MD file was generated from the Urtext files in this repository.
+The repository itself is an Urtext project that can be cloned/downloaded and used in Urtext.
+Being in plaintext, the project is also human readable.
+To

 ## With Sublime Text

-- See "Dependencies and Installation" for information on how to set up Urtext with Sublime Text.
-- Open the folder containing this project in Sublime text and any of thee features described herein will work.

-The following are described in more detail in this documentation, but use these tips to get started quickly:
+- First set up Urtext in Sublime.
+Follow the instructions at "Dependencies and Installation (Sublime)"
+- Clone/download this repository and open it up in Sublime.
+It will automatically be read as an Urtext project when you can navigate.
+To get started quickly, follow these tips, which are described in greater detail in their respective sections of this documentation.

 - To go to a link in the table of contents, press ctrl-shift-/ from any line.
 Links are three-character node-IDs preceded by one or two right-angle brackets.
 (See "Links and Pointers" for more information).
 - To return to this table of contents, press ctrl-shift-H.
-- You can traverse the table of contents while viewing linked content in another pane using Traverse Mode : Press Ctrl-Shift-R and click or arrow-navigate to any node in the table.
-See "Traverse Mode" for more information on Traverse Mode.
+- You can also traverse the table of contents while viewing linked content in another pane using Traverse Mode : Press Ctrl-Shift-R and click or arrow-navigate to any node in the table.
+See "Traverse Mode" for more information.
 - Enabling syntax highlighting makes the documentation much easier to read: Select the Sixteen (for light) or Monokai (for dark) color schemes in Preferences -> Color Scheme ...
 Then switch to the Urtext syntax by selecting it in View -> Syntax -> Urtext.
 To avoid having to do this for every file, select View -> Syntax -> Open All with Current Extension As ... -> Urtext.
 (You can undo this later by repeating the same but selecting Plain Text.)
 See  "Syntax Highlighting" for more information.
+- See "Sublime Text Interface Tips" for other suggestions.

-## With Pythonista
+## Using Pythonista Urtext

-- This documentation can also be used as a regular Urtext project inside the Pythonista implementation.

-## Standalone

-Being in plaintext, it is also human readable as-is.
-However, you will have to track down links and references manually.
+- Set up Urtext in Pythonista.
+Follow the instructions in "Pythonista Urtext Implementation Setup"
+- Clone the documentation repository into your base Urtext path and it will be accessible from within Pythonista Urtext.

-# Table of Contents (does not yet appear correctly in Markdown format)
+# Table of Contents

 Table of Contents
-Version: 0.2.0-alpha"Version: 0.2.0-alpha"
+Urtext Documentation"Urtext Documentation"
 ├── Using this document"Using this document"
     ├── With Sublime Text"With Sublime Text"
-    ├── With Pythonista"With Pythonista"
-    └── Standalone"Standalone"
+    └── Using Pythonista Urtext"Using Pythonista Urtext"
 ├── About Urtext"About Urtext"
-    ├── What Urtext Is"What Urtext Is"
+    └── What Urtext Is"What Urtext Is"
         ├── Description"Description"
         ├── Comparison To Other Tools"Comparison To Other Tools" ├── Uses"Uses"
         └── Requirements, Features, Benefits"Requirements, Features, Benefits"
-    ├── Sublime Text Implementation"Sublime Text Implementation"
-        └── Dependencies and Installation"Dependencies and Installation"
-    └── Pythonista Implementation"Pythonista Implementation"
 ├── Setup"Setup"
-    ├── Making a New Project"Making a New Project"
+    ├── Sublime Text Implementation Setup"Sublime Text Implementation Setup" └── Dependencies and Installation (Sublime)"Dependencies and Installation (Sublime)" ├── Pythonista Urtext Implementation Setup"Pythonista Urtext Implementation Setup" ├── Making a New Project"Making a New Project"
         ├── Sublime"Sublime"
         ├── Pythonista"Pythonista"